 The exact number of inches expected per hour is shown in the legend.

 The "feels like" temperature estimates the combined effects of humidity and wind on human skin.
 It is shown as a shaded area above or below the temperature graph (depending on whether the temperature feels higher or lower than measured).

-A "Feels like" label is displayed if the temperature difference is at least 4 degrees Fahrenheit.
+A numeric "Feels like" legend is displayed if the temperature difference is at least 4 degrees Fahrenheit.
 (Differences less than that are not very significant compared to local effects like sun, shade and gusts of wind.)